jack11wagner/DataWranglingProject/README.md

     - Found issues with matching up player names, some tables used nicknames while others used full names to identify players
     - Invalid Dates Found in Player Bios Txt File replaced with 0000-01-01 in database

 ---

+- Individual Career Stats:

+     - Using the various playerIDs we were able to search up player URLs and do webscrapes for their individual career stat lines
+     - Made sure to limit webscraping to 7 players per minute to make sure to not abuse retrosheets web server
+     - Wrote player data to batting/pitching csv files

+---

 - New Columns:

     - Column to find length between debut game and last game in playerbios
+    - *** Possibly a column for Win/Loss Ratio ***

 - Copyright Message: